-Posted by Anne Curry on Monday, September 3, 2018 Under: Guest Motorcycle Articles
+Posted by Anne Curry on Monday, September 3, 2018 Under: Motorcycle Accessories

 Let me start by telling you a little about myself and how I got into DOT Motorcycle Helmets.
 For the past five seasons I have been riding a motorcycle.
 I have a passion for riding and would like to ride for the rest of my life...in order to do so, I want to be as safe and protected as I can...while still being able to enjoy the ride.

 So five years ago...before even purchasing my first street motorcycle at the age of 34...I bought a full set of gear.
 Now I'm not talking about just a helmet and gloves.
 I'm talking about the helmet, the gloves, the jacket, the pants and the boots.
 I felt like Evel Knievel walking around the house for about two weeks before even getting my motorcycle home...of course I had to break the gear in...what better way than wearing it?

 Why did I purchase all this "stuff" before even having my ride?
 Because I knew when I did buy my bike, I would be so excited that I would just want to jump on that thing and run it 'till it was out of gas and not even THINK about motorcycle gear.
 So I chose the cautious route and bought gear that I knew would keep me safe...call it skin insurance if you will.

 One of the main pieces of gear that I looked at, was the motorcycle helmet.
 I mean, up until this point in life I didn't know anything about helmets other than they go on your head...so I started doing some research.
 And that is what brings me here...so that I can share some of the information I've gathered over the years to help you in your gear purchase experience.